pi-lar/neuropil/doc/source/ngizerodiscovery.rst

 the connection to a specific server is established.
 Using the hash distance builds up arbitrary connections that do not carry any further meaning than ... hash distance.

-Second, we use stacked digital identies: the user or application identity is stacked upon the node identity (with an automated cross-signing between the both).
-Only the node identity should be visible to neighbour nodes.
+Second, we use stacked digital identities: the user or application identity is stacked upon the node identity (with an automated cross-signing between the both).
+Only the node identity should be visible to neighbor nodes.
 At least in theory the node fingerprint could change frequently or an identity could use several nodes to gather data from peers.

 Third, our realm concept changes the fingerprint of an application identity.
 As the